Southern Christian College

-Southern Christian College is an independent non-denominational Christian co-educational primary and secondary day school located in Kingston, Tasmania providing education from kinder to year 12, as well as providing early learning services as Kingston Early Learning Centre.
+Southern Christian College is an independent non-denominational Christian co-educational primary and secondary day school located in Kingston, Tasmania providing education from kinder to year 12, as well as providing pre-school services as Kingston Early Learning Centre.
 Southern Christian College was founded in 1986.
-Since 2014 it has been an International Baccalaureate world school, teaching the IB curriculum from age 2 (early learning) to year 10.
+Since 2014 it has been an International Baccalaureate world school, teaching the IB curriculum.

 It is a ministry of CityLight Church, which is located on the same property.
 The school is a member of Christian Schools Australia and Independent Schools Tasmania.
 Until 2015 it taught kinder-year 10, when it received authorisation to start year 11 and 12 in 2016.

 Indonesian program

 The school is part of the Australia-Asia BRIDGE program, and is sistered with SMA Muhammadiyah 1 Denpasar in Indonesia, a Muslim private school in Bali.
 The school has taught Indonesian as a compulsory subject from early learning (pre-kindergarten) to year 10 since 1998 as part of the NALSSP and it is an Asia Access School.
 It received a visit from the Indonesian Ambassador to Australia in 2013.